We all have heard about the solar system. We know that the solar system forms a vital part of the universe.

 The objects that revolve around planets are called satellites.
 For example, the moon revolves around the earth and is called a natural satellite of the earth.

 The small irregularly shaped objects made up of ice are referred to as comets.
-Haley’s comet is an example of a comet which occurs once in 76 years.
+Haley’s comet is an example of a comet that occurs once in 76 years.

 The spherical objects smaller than planets and larger than asteroids are called dwarf planets.
 Example: Pluto